colemanimhoff/fundamentals/react-redux/README.md

 When you call `setState()`, React merges the object you provide into the current state.

-Your state can contain several independant variables:
+Your state can contain several independent variables:

 ```javascript
   constructor(props) {